-- (a) A producer, cultivator, micro-cultivator, product manufacturer, food and beverage manufacturer, product packager, delivery service, and transporter shall: - (1) Produce, manufacture, package, handle, and store cannabis, as applicable, and only at its establishment or inside of its registered transport vehicles as permitted by these policies and procedures, and only for use inside the state of Connecticut; - (2) Sell, deliver, transport or distribute cannabis only from its establishment, provided that a micro-cultivator shall only sell to consumers by means of delivery; - (3) Not refuse to deal with any cannabis establishment on the same terms and conditions that it deals with any other cannabis establishment; and

-- (4) Neither directly nor indirectly discriminate in price between different cannabis establishments that are purchasing a comparable service, or grade, strain, brand, type or quality of cannabis, taking into account differences in the cost of manufacture, sale or delivery resulting from the differing methods or quantities in which such cannabis is sold or delivered to such cannabis establishments. - (b) A producer, cultivator, micro-cultivator, product manufacturer, food and beverage manufacturer, product packager, delivery service, or transporter license shall permit such licensee to operate out of a single establishment location, except that a cannabis establishment changing its location may store cannabis at both the former and new location for a period of time approved by the department as necessary for transition, but in no event shall the cannabis establishment sell to consumers, qualifying patients or caregivers simultaneously at more than one location.
-Prior to operating an additional establishment at a different location, a licensee shall obtain a corresponding license in accordance with the act.
-Notwithstanding the foregoing, a delivery service or transporter may maintain multiple parking locations for transport vehicles, provided that no cannabis is stored at such locations unattended, after the establishment's hours of operations, or for a period longer than twenty-four hours. - (c) A cultivator establishment shall [not] contain not less than fifteen thousand square feet and not more than two hundred fifty thousand square feet of grow space and outdoor grow, in the aggregate.
-A micro-cultivator shall contain not less than two thousand square feet and not more than ten thousand square feet of grow space and outdoor grow, in the aggregate, prior to any expansion authorized by the commissioner.
+- (a) A producer, cultivator, micro-cultivator, product manufacturer, food and beverage manufacturer, product packager, delivery service, and transporter shall: - (1) Produce, manufacture, package, handle, and store cannabis, as applicable, and only at its establishment or inside of its registered transport vehicles as permitted by the Regulations of Connecticut State Agencies, and only for use inside the state of Connecticut; - (2) Sell, deliver, transport or distribute cannabis only from its establishment, provided the following exemptions apply: - (A) A micro-cultivator may sell directly to consumers only by means of delivery; - (B) A delivery service may deliver cannabis, infused beverages, and manufacturer hemp products, as defined in section 22-611 of the Connecticut General Statutes, to qualifying patients, caregivers, and consumers utilizing a transport vehicle from micro-cultivators, retailers, hybrid retailers, and dispensary facilities; and - (C) A transporter may transport cannabis, infused beverages, and manufacturer hemp products, as defined in section 22-611 of the Connecticut General Statutes directly from one cannabis establishment to another cannabis establishment. - (3) Not refuse to deal with any cannabis establishment on the same terms and conditions that it deals with any other cannabis establishment; and - (4) Neither directly nor indirectly discriminate in price between different cannabis establishments that are purchasing a comparable service, or grade, strain, brand, type or quality of cannabis, taking into account differences in the cost of manufacture, sale or delivery resulting from the differing methods or quantities in which such cannabis is sold or delivered to such cannabis establishments. - (b) A producer, cultivator, micro-cultivator, product manufacturer, food and beverage manufacturer, product packager, delivery service, or transporter license shall permit such licensee to operate out of a single establishment location, except that a cannabis establishment changing its location may store cannabis at both the former and new location for a period of time approved by the department as necessary for transition, but in no event shall the cannabis establishment sell to consumers, qualifying patients or caregivers simultaneously at more than one location.
+Prior to operating an additional establishment at a different location, a licensee shall obtain a corresponding license in accordance with section 21a-420 of the Connecticut General Statutes.
+Notwithstanding the foregoing, a delivery service or transporter may maintain multiple parking locations for transport vehicles, provided that no cannabis is stored at such locations unattended, after the establishment's hours of operations, or for a period longer than twenty-four hours. - (c) A cultivator establishment shall contain not less than fifteen thousand square feet and not more than two hundred fifty thousand square feet of grow space and outdoor grow, in the aggregate.
+A micro-cultivator establishment shall contain not less than two thousand square feet and not more than ten thousand square feet of grow space and outdoor grow, in the aggregate, prior to any expansion authorized by the commissioner.

-Section 21a-XXX-25.
-Minimum Requirements for the Storage and Handling of Cannabis by a Producer, Cultivator, Micro-Cultivator, Food and Beverage Manufacturer, Product Manufacturer, Product Packager, Delivery Service, and Transporter.
+Section 21a-421j-24.
+Minimum requirements for the storage and handling of cannabis by a producer, cultivator, micro-cultivator, food and beverage manufacturer, product manufacturer, product packager, delivery service, and transporter.